richardmorgan1530/remote-cell-culture-monitor/docs/camera-mapping.md

 /dev/video1
 /dev/video2

-the numbering may change after:
+The numbering may change after:

 -   rebooting the Raspberry Pi
 -   unplugging and reconnecting cameras